Endometrial Cancer Overview

 The endometrium is soft and spongy.
-Each month, the endometrium changes as part of the menstrual cycle.
+Each month, the endometrium is sloughed and thereby changed as part of the menstrual cycle.
 Early in the cycle, the ovaries secrete a hormone called estrogen that causes the endometrium to thicken.
 In the middle of the cycle, the ovaries start secreting another hormone called progesterone.
 Progesterone prepares the innermost layer of the endometrium to support an embryo should conception (pregnancy) occur.
 If conception does not occur, the hormone levels decrease dramatically.
 The innermost layer of the endometrium is then shed as menstrual fluid.
 This leads to the cyclical nature of the menstrual cycle.

-Endometrial cancer occurs when cells of the endometrium undergo a transformation and begin to grow and multiply without the control mechanisms that normally limit their growth.
-As the cells grow and multiply, they form a mass called a tumor.
+Endometrial cancer occurs when cells of the endometrium undergo a degenerative change or malignant transformation and begin to grow and multiply without the control mechanisms that normally limit their growth.
+As the cells grow and multiply, they form a mass called a cancer or malignant tumor.
 Cancer is dangerous because it overwhelms healthy cells by taking their space and the oxygen and nutrients they need to survive and function.
+It can also spread, or metastasize, to other organs or tissues where it can also do damage.

 Not all tumors are cancerous.
-Cancerous tumors are called malignant, meaning they can spread to other tissues and organs.
-Cancerous tumors may encroach on and invade neighboring organs or lymph nodes, or they may enter the bloodstream and spread to the bones or distant organs, such as the lungs.
+Cancerous tumors are called malignant, meaning they can look very abnormal, can grow rapidly and erratically, and spread to other tissues and organs.
+Cancerous tumors may encroach on and invade neighboring organs or lymph nodes, or they may enter the bloodstream or lymph fluid passages and can spread to the bones or distant organs, such as the lungs.
 This process is called metastasis.
-Metastatic tumors are the most aggressive and serious of all tumors.
+Metastatic tumors are the most aggressive and serious complications of all cancers.